-- In addition, the egress window requirements for basements specifies that they be at least 36 inches in height and width with a fully functioning opening.
-If a window is more than 44 inches from the ground, a ladder or steps at least 12 inches wide must be present.
+- For basements, egress windows must be at least 36 inches in width and height and have a fully functioning opening.
+If a basement window is more than 44 inches from the ground, a ladder or steps at least 12 inches wide must be present.

 - Basement egress windows must also include window wells that provide enough clearance to allow escape.

-Tip: Individual states and municipalities may have their own specifications for egress windows.
+- Individual states and municipalities may have their own specifications for egress windows.

 Casement Egress Windows

 Different types of windows can serve as egress windows.
 However, they must meet the minimum requirements for size and clearance.